 People who are at higher risk of delirium include those over 65 years old, who have dementia, poor hearing or vision or have multiple medical conditions, or who are taking multiple medications.

 Delirium is preventable.
 Nurses, Healthcare Assistants and Allied Health Professionals are often best placed to recognise delirium, because they spend more time with patients, and it’s important for everyone to know the signs.
 If you are worried that your patient or loved one’s behaviour has changed suddenly (for example they seem sleepier, more agitated, more confused, or can’t follow conversations), please THINK DELIRIUM and mention delirium to the doctor.

-In Cumbria, the Reach-Out Delirium Service exists to prevent delirium wherever possible.
+In Cumbria, our award-winning Reach-Out Delirium Service exists to prevent delirium wherever possible.
 The specialist team, formed in 2017, sees and assesses all patients aged 65 or over admitted to Cumbrian hospitals in an emergency.
 They screen each person for signs of delirium, and work closely with those patients that are identified as being at risk of developing delirium.
 The team screen around 2,000 patients every month.
 Their work has reduced cases of delirium in north Cumbria by over 20%.

 Treatment of delirium starts with finding the underlying cause and treating this (for example, giving antibiotics to treat an infection).
 The most common causes of delirium include infections, dehydration or low salt levels, and liver and kidney problems.

 A supportive and calm environment, not moving the person between wards unnecessarily, and ensuring that they eat and drink enough will all contribute to a better and quicker recovery from delirium.
 It is not recommended to give a person extra medications to combat the symptoms of delirium, unless their behaviour or agitation is very severe and they may hurt themselves or others.